grisuno/LazyOwn/COMMANDS.md

     - The method assumes that the session name is defined and accessible in the scope where this method is called.

+## adgetpass
+Command adgetpass: Generates a PowerShell script to extract credentials from Azure AD Connect Sync.

+This function generates a PowerShell script based on user inputs, including the SQL server, database, and custom keyset values.
+The script retrieves encryption keys, decrypts credentials, and outputs the domain, username, and password from the AD Sync configuration.

+Args:
+    line (str): Optional argument to specify the server name, database name, and other options in the following format: "server_name database_name keyset_id instance_id entropy".

+Returns:
+    None

+Example:
+    adgetpass MONTEVERDE ADSync 1 1852B527-DD4F-4ECF-B541-EFCCBFF29E31 194EC2FC-F186-46CF-B44D-071EB61F49CD

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.